Gold futures fall on low demand

 Analysts attributed the fall in gold prices to weak global cues.

-Globally, gold was trading 0.19 per cent lower at USD 2,194 per ounce in New York.
+Globally, gold was trading 0.05 per cent higher at USD 2,200.30 per ounce in New York.
 PTI SGC SHW

 Next Story